ixio/e64-bcrypt/README.md

 Specifics of the implementation:
 --------------------------------

-* The password is generated from the SHA512 hash of a seed
+* The password is generated from the PBKDF2 hash of a seed and the SALT constant (default is md5sum of "E64-PBKDF2")
-* The seed starts off from the concatenation of a prefix (default is empty), the identifier and the master password
+* The seed starts off from the concatenation of the identifier and the master password
 * The hash is translated in the specified password valid characters
 * Valid characters are #$%*0123456789:@ABCDEFGHJKLMNPRSTUVWXYZabcdefghijkmnopqrstuvwxyz (64 in total)
 * The translation is cropped to a certain number of characters (default is 12)